smoynes/elsie/docs/TUTORIAL.md

   FUNCTION : vm.(*LC3).Run
 ```

+## Execution trace ##

-The file will contain a log of machine being initialized and an execution trace
+The debug log file will contain a log of machine being initialized and an
-for the program.
-For example:
+execution trace for the program and is invaluable when debugging a program.
+For
+example, consider this log entry:

 ```
 TIMESTAMP : 2023-11-30T17:02:14.699469817-05:00